 Genre: Cybercrime thriller

 Mumbai is in a state of chaos.
 All traffic signals across the entire city have stopped working.

-Shahwaz Ali Mirza, head of the Maharashtra Anti-Terrorism Squad, receives an anonymous email claiming it to be a Distributed Denial of Service (DDoS) attack.
-He quickly puts together a crack team that includes his protege, IG Cybercrime Vikrant Singh, and gets to work trawling the dark web for more information on this mystery attack.
+Shahwaz Ali Mirza, head of the Maharashtra Anti-Terrorism Squad, received an anonymous email claiming it to be a Distributed Denial of Service (DDoS) attack.
+He quickly puts together a crack team that includes his protege, IG Cybercrime Vikrant Singh and gets to work trawling the dark web for more information on this mystery attack.
 However, a move to bring forward the hacker backfires, leading to a second, deadlier attack on Mumbai’s lifeline, the railway system.

 My Thoughts on Zero Day

 This is the second book that received a 5-star rating this year from my end.
-The reason for this 5-star is that this book never deviated from the plot and the pace is not too rushed nor the story was diluted anywhere to heighten or lower a particular character.
+The reason for this 5-star is that this book never deviated from the plot, and the pace is not too rushed, nor was the story diluted anywhere to heighten or lower a particular character.

 About the Author: